 Alexandra Alessandri is the award-winning author of Feliz New Year, Ava Gabriela!
-(Albert Whitman) and the forthcoming Isabel and Her Colores go to School (Sleeping Bear Press).
-The daughter of Colombian immigrants, she is also an Associate Professor of English at Broward College and a poet, with some of her work appearing in The Acentos Review, Rio Grande Review, Atlanta Review, and Young Adult Review Network.
+(Albert Whitman), Isabel and Her Colores go to School (Sleeping Bear Press), and the forthcoming middle grade fantasy The Enchanted Life of Valentina Mejía.
+The daughter of Colombian immigrants, she is also a former associate professor of English, a writer for Curriculum Associates, and a poet, with some of her work appearing in The Acentos Review, Rio Grande Review, Atlanta Review, and Young Adult Review Network.
 Alexandra lives in Florida with her husband and son.